 These stages can take place very quickly or very slowly.
 Some people experience each stage for a couple of days, others for a couple of months, and in extreme cases, it takes years to overcome culture shock.

-Culture Shock and Teaching a New Language
+Culture Shock and Teaching a Foreign Language

-Culture shock affects all TESOL teachers moving to a new country.
+Culture shock affects all TEFL teachers moving to a new country.
 Being aware of it will help you identify your problems and take the appropriate steps to ensure that you keep moving through the stages without getting stuck on the shock stage for too long.

 One or more of the following symptoms in your students can help you identify that they are experiencing culture shock: